New Trump pandemic adviser pushes controversial ‘herd immunity’ strategy, worrying public health officials

 The Department of Health and Human Services, for instance, invoked the Defense Production Act earlier this month to expedite the shipment of tests to nursing homes — but the administration has not significantly ramped up spending on testing elsewhere, despite persistent shortages.
 Trump and top White House aides, including Atlas, have also repeatedly pushed to reopen schools and lift lockdown orders, despite outbreaks in several schools that attempted to resume in-person classes.

 The Centers for Disease Control and Prevention also updated its testing guidance last week to say that those who are asymptomatic do not necessarily have to be tested.
 That prompted an outcry from medical groups, infectious-disease experts and local health officials, who said the change meant that asymptomatic people who had contact with an infected person would not be tested.
-The CDC estimates that about 40 percent of people infected with covid-19 are asymptomatic, and experts said much of the summer surge in infections was due to asymptomatic spread among young, healthy people.
+The CDC estimates that about 40 percent of people infected with covid-19, the disease caused by the coronavirus, are asymptomatic, and experts said much of the summer surge in infections was due to asymptomatic spread among young, healthy people.

 Trump has previously floated “going herd” before being convinced by Fauci and others that it was not a good idea, according to one official.